AmeliaFromFinance/AmeShoutout/README.md

 Go show @{STREAMER} some love, {LIVE_STATUS:lower} {GAME:title|something awesome}!
 ```
 Will output the following if 'AmeliaFromFinance' is currently live:
-> Go show @AmeliaFromFinance some love, she is currently streaming Software And Game Development!
+> Go show @AmeliaFromFinance some love, she is currently streaming Software and Game Development!

 Or, will output the following if 'AmeliaFromFinance' is not live:
-> Go show @AmeliaFromFinance some love, she was last streaming Software And Game Development!
+> Go show @AmeliaFromFinance some love, she was last streaming Software and Game Development!

 ---